lizmat/articles/5to6-phasers.md

 > developer of a program does **not** determine **when** a phaser is run.
 > It is the runtime executor that decides when a phaser is being run.
 > Therefore all phasers in Perl 6 are spelled in uppercase characters,
-> to make them stand out better.
+> to make them stand out better as they are *not* part of the standard
+> flow of execution.

 Exception handling phasers
 --------------------------
 In Perl 5 you can use [`eval`](https://perldoc.perl.org/functions/eval.html) to catch exceptions in a piece of code.
-In Perl 6 you can use [try](https://docs.perl6.org/language/exceptions#index-entry-try_blocks):
+In Perl 6 this functionality is covered by [try](https://docs.perl6.org/language/exceptions#index-entry-try_blocks):

     # Perl 5